PFAS Regulations, Monitoring, and Testing

 Loveland Reservoir Water Transfer.

-Sweetwater Reservoir was also tested again in April 2025, as part of the Authority’s ongoing water quality testing protocols.
+Sweetwater Reservoir was tested again in July 2025, as part of the Authority’s ongoing water quality testing protocols.
 The testing indicates that PFOS, PFHxS and PFOA are present above notification levels.
-This information was presented to the Board at their meeting on April 23, 2025.
-The full presentation of the Q3 test results is now available.
+This information was presented to the Board at their meeting on August 13, 2025.
+The full presentation of the Q4 test results is now available.

 All Sweetwater Authority drinking water currently meets state and federal safety standards.